Cloudneeti/aws-auto-remediation/README.md

 4. Switch to `multi-mode-remediation` directory

 	`# cd multi-mode-remediation`
-5. Configure multi-account remediation using below commands to deploy in specific or all regions
+5. Configure multi-account remediation using below commands to deploy in specific or all regions:

-	Note: Primary region for multi account deployment should be the same as that of the remediation framework primary region for single account deployment

 	`# bash configure-multi-mode-remediation.sh -a <12-digit-account-id> -r <12-digit-account-id> -p <primary-deployment-region> -e <environment-prefix> -v <version> -s <list of regions where auto-remediation is to enabled>`